Making a Winning Offer on a Home

 Remain Flexible During Negotiations

 Once your offer has been accepted by the seller it is important to remain flexible during the negotiation process.
 One way of strengthen your position is to be flexible with move-in dates, offer a higher price and have minimal contingences.
 During the inspection period it is best to keep non-lender required repair requests to a minimum.
-For more information about buying a home in today's market contact Allen Deaver of Asset Realty.
+For more information about buying a home in today's market contact Allen Deaver today.